sfnetworks/sfnetworks_viz/README.md

 ### Let’s go to the code

-We first call the workforce (packages) and save our sample data on an
+We first call the workforce (packages) and save our sample data to an
 object:

     library(ggraph)